 In the field of forest science, studies and experiments have been carried out for several years to explore the impact of monocultures, specifically palm oil and rubber plantations in the Jambi province on Sumatra.
 This research is being funded by the Deutsche Forschungsgemeinschaft (German Research Foundation, DFG).

 The long-standing successful cooperation in marine research within the framework of the SPICE III project is being continued through individual research projects and university collaborations.
 Research here focuses on marine biodiversity, climate change and coral reef and mangrove ecology.

-Cooperation in culture and education
+Cooperation on culture and education

 Indonesia’s close relations with Germany are also evident in the culture and education sectors.

-German is becoming increasingly popular in Indonesia.
-There are currently some 200,000 Indonesians learning German, with more than 14,000 of them doing so at one of the 28 partner schools all across Indonesia.
 These partnerships developed out of the Schools: Partners for the Future initiative (PASCH) that was launched in February 2008 by Germany’s then Foreign Minister and now Federal President Frank-Walter Steinmeier.
 The PASCH initiative is designed to promote the education and training of teachers and students with a view to enhancing educational opportunities and providing a tangible experience of Germany at schools abroad.

 This text is intended as a source of basic information.
 It is regularly updated.
 No liability can be accepted for the accuracy or completeness of its Contents.